KinzaaSheikh/KinzaaSheikh/README.md

 # Hi there 👋

 🔭 Junior Software Engineer \
-👯 Passionate about Cloud, Frontend, & Coding \
+👯 Passionate about Cloud, Blockchain & Coding \
 💬 Looking to collaborate in open-source

 ## About Me 👩‍💻